Learn how to make a moonshine still and why you need to for use at home or for survival!

-If there are any burrs, this could cause some problems when inserting the compression fitting.
+If there are any burrs, this can cause some problems when inserting the compression fitting.
 Take a file and grind the burrs down until they are gone.

-Take the female-threaded nut that came with your compression fitting and place it over one end of the refrigerator coil.
+Take the female-threaded nut that came with your compression fitting, then attach it to one end of the refrigerator coil.

 This end of your compression fitting has a part called a “ferrule” that comes with it.
 It’s a small circular ring that looks kind of like a grommet.
 The ferrule helps create a tight connection between the female and male ends of your compression nut.

-Screw the female-threaded nut onto the male-threaded nut that is protruding from the lid.
+Screw the female-threaded nut onto the male-threaded nut protruding from the lid of your still.